juxhouse/bela-resources/API.md

 Replaces all built elements.

 Replaces modeled elements with built elements that have the same path.
 See "ElementPath" below.
 All other modeled elements are preserved.
 Modeled dependencies to replaced modeled elements are also preserved.

+This endpoint returns immediately but it can take a few seconds to process, depending on the size of the architecture.
+When done processing, the entire new architecture will be available atomically.

 #### Argument
 ```